Joe le taxi: Music video

 The 1987 music video for "Joe le taxi", directed by Jean-Sébastien Deligny, begins by glimpsing the side of Joe's taxi (a Chevrolet Nova), which is a New York taxi (dollar denominated taxi rates can be seen in black ink).
 The silhouettes of two men playing the saxophone in unison appear.
 Joe, who is black, is then seen in his taxi.
-Paradis, wearing an oversized peach sweater with the words "Cross Stage" and the number 26 emblazoned across the front and loose grey trousers, dances and sings the song, next to a big yellow taxi similar to Joe's.
+Paradis, wearing an oversized peach sweater with the words "Cross Stage" and the number 26 emblazoned across the front and loose, faded blue jeans, dances and sings the song, next to a big yellow taxi similar to Joe's.

 Joe seems to be driving around town, either looking out for customers or simply enjoying a scenic journey across a bright and beautiful Paris.
 The camera switches between Joe, Vanessa, and the two silhouettes playing their saxophones in perfect unison (in colour when focused on Paradis, in black-and-white when on Joe).
 The video ends with a front view of Joe's taxi.

 Another music video for the song features Vanessa riding with Joe, in a blue Jeep, around Martinique, while singing the song.